 Garlic also contains other components helpful in lowering blood pressure, such as potassium, vitamin C, calcium and magnesium.

-About twenty published human tests on garlic and heart disease show that fresh garlic and some garlic preparations reduce cholesterol.
+About twenty published human tests on garlic and heart disease show that fresh garlic as well as some garlic preparations can reduce cholesterol.

 In a recent controlled test, fifty subjects who ate three raw garlic cloves every morning for two months saw their cholesterol drop 15% - down from an average 213 to 180.
 Their blood clotting factors also improved dramatically, but more importantly their HDL (or so-called good cholesterol) increased by 23%.